-Seeking an acai bowl, smoothie, juice, or, dare we say, cleanse?
-Look no further — Nékter Juice Bar literally has 14 locations around Phoenix.
-Dang.
-Their Instagram-worthy bowls are all amazing but the real crowd-pleaser is the PB Bowl… well, because it has peanut butter in it.
-Download the Nékter app today to order liquidy goodness online and participate in their rewards program.
-10 visits = one free menu item.
-ANY size!
+Seeking an acai bowl, smoothie, juice, or—dare we say—cleanse?
+Look no further: Nékter Juice Bar has you covered with 21 locations around the city.
+Their Instagram-worthy bowls are all incredible, but the real crowd-pleaser is the PB Bowl.
+Download the Nékter app today to order some liquid goodness online and participate in their rewards program.
+Bonus: 10 visits earns you one free menu item... of any size!

-If you’re from the Phoenix area, you might be familiar with longtime restaurant Wally’s.
+If you’ve been around for awhile, you might be familiar with longtime restaurant Wally’s.
 Well, Wally’s son is Christopher Collins, a fourth-generation restaurateur and the owner of Grassroots.
-It’s a bit fancier than the rest of the restaurants on this list, but let’s be real — you deserve to treat yo’self!
-And you can try this American with Southern twist cuisine at their Scottsdale locale.
+It’s a bit fancier than the rest of the restaurants on this list, but let’s be real — you deserve to treat yourself!
+And you can try this American-with-a-Southern-twist cuisine at their Scottsdale locale.
 Think: Southern shrimp grits and shrimp po-boys.
-You can also enjoy multiple different fresh salads, sandwiches, seafood, and meat entrees.
+You can also enjoy different fresh salads, sandwiches, seafood, and meat entrees.
 Did we mention Chef Collins also owns Sweet Provisions, a creamery and bakery?
 Well, he does, so don’t be afraid to order dessert!

 Say hello to Cafe Lalibela, winner of the Arizona Republic’s “Best Vegetarian” award.
 This authentic Ethiopian restaurant is great for vegans, vegetarians, and, yes, even gluten-free folks!
 Carnivore?
 They do have meat dishes as well, although meat eaters visiting the establishment tend to be just as happy ordering a plant-based dish.
 If you’re in the market for a deal, the weekday lunch special is on-point.
 Oh, and have you ever had Ethiopian wine?
 Head down to Tempe to try it!

 If you haven’t been to the historic Coronado District in Phoenix, we highly recommend it.
 Very hipster, very cute colonial-looking houses — you get the idea.
 But the sights aren't the only gems you'll find in the neighborhood.
 Enter: The Coronado.
 The all-day coffee shop and eatery serves comfort food for vegans and vegetarians.
 Biscuits and mushroom gravy?
 Say no more.
 Although, we should also mention the unforgettable beet and quinoa burger... really, you can't place a wrong order.
 What’s even better?
 The Coronado has a full-service bar, too!
 Plan your next happy hour accordingly.

 Freshbox is forken delicious!
 No really, that’s its slogan.
 For those of us in central Phoenix, it’s so worth the drive to NoSco (North Scottsdale, noobs) for Freshbox’s signature superfood salads.
 Why?
-Because these salads aren’t your average salads — they fill you up so you don’t end up eating another lunch a few hours later.
+Because these salads aren’t your average lettuce bowls — they fill you up so you don’t end up eating another lunch a few hours later.
 Not feeling a salad?
-You can build your own box or turn a salad into a wrap for more carbs.
-Yay, carbs!
-Plus, no crummy ingredients.
-Oh, and they also have amazing smoothies for only $6, which is cheaper than, like, any acai bowl somewhere else.
+You can build your own box or order your greens in a wrap for more carbs.
+Either way, you won't find any crummy ingredients here.
+Oh, and they also have amazing smoothies for only $6, which is a deal we can get down with.

 For those of you who are all too familiar with Mill Ave.’s party scene, you should take a 180-degree turn and check out Desert Roots Kitchen.
-For those of you that don’t know the significance of Mill Avenue, it’s the main street full of bars (and restaurants and businesses)… but mostly bars in Downtown Tempe.
+For those of you that don’t know the significance of Mill Ave, it’s the main stretch full of bars (and restaurants and businesses… but mostly bars) in Downtown Tempe.
 Now, back to Desert Roots.
 This place is a godsend for vegetarians, vegans, and health-nuts who work, live, or play near Mill.
 You know fast food joints and burger places aren’t going to cut it!
-The menu changes everyday, which is awesome, but it usually includes wraps with chickpeas, beans, or lentils, and salads.
+The menu changes every day, but it usually includes wraps with chickpeas, beans, or lentils, plus salads.

 Whoever said all drive-throughs are unhealthy hasn’t gone to D’Lite!
 This fast-casual restaurant and drive-through line believes that you don’t have to sacrifice health for convenience, offering coffee, breakfast items, protein shakes, salads, wraps, sandwiches, veggie burgers, and even kombucha.
 Their most popular item on d’menu?
 The Breakfast Buzz, which includes vitamins, whey protein, espresso shots, nonfat milk, banana, peanut butter, chocolate syrup, and ice (vegan option available).
 With four locations in the Valley and more opening soon, D’Lite is providing Phoenicians with a healthy alternative to fast food.